Castronova/jekyll-site/research/index.md

 The goal of this work provide interoperability between the Consortium of Universities for the Advancement of Hydrologic Science, Inc. (CUAHSI) Hydrologic Information System (<a target="_blank" href="http://his.cuahsi.org">HIS</a>) and the Open Modeling Interface (OpenMI).
 The primary motivation for making these two systems interoperable is that the CUAHSI HIS has a primary focus on hydrologic data management and visualization while the OpenMI has a primary focus on integrated environmental modeling.
 By combining the two systems into a single software application, it is possible to create an integrated environmental modeling environment that scientists and engineers can use to understand and manage environmental systems.

-The findings from this study are published in <a href="/download/castronova_HIS_2012.pdf">Castronova et al., 2013</a>.
+The findings from this study are published in **Castronova et al., 2013**.
 This paper describes the design and implementation of this prototype software system, and presents an example application in which evapotranspiration is modeled using OpenMI components that consume HIS time series data for input.

 <br>

 ## Performance of Loosely Integrated Modeling
-<a href="/download/castronova_OpenMI_2013.pdf">PDF</a>

 <div style="float: right; margin: 1em">
 ![hms]({{site.baseurl}}/img/smw_hms.jpg){:height="300px" width="300px"}